Treatment Center for Thoracic Conditions

-Tumors that affect the Mediastinum are based upon the structures in that section.
-Anterior mediastinal tumors include the 4 “T’s”: Teratoma, Thymoma, Thyroid, and T-cell Lymphoma.
+Tumors that affect the mediastinum are based upon the structures in that section.
+Anterior mediastinal tumors include the “4 T’s”: Teratoma, Thymoma, Thyroid, and T-cell Lymphoma.

 Pneumothorax is the collapse of the lung within the chest.

-You can think of the lung like an inner tube contained within a tire (the chest wall).
-A Pneumothorax occurs when the lung (the inner tube) has a hole in it and collapses in the chest.
+Think of the lung like an inner tube contained within a tire (the chest wall).
+A pneumothorax occurs when the lung (the inner tube) has a hole in it and collapses in the chest.
 This can occur in young patients as a result of “blebs” (blisters) on the lung that leak air into the chest.
 It can also occur in older patients, usually as a result of damage to the lung from smoking.

 Empyema is an infection that occurs between the lung and chest wall.

 Treatment for lung cancer is based upon the stage of the cancer; the earlier the stage, the more likely that the patient can be cured.
 The best treatment for early stage lung cancer is surgery to remove the tumor.
-The surgery often involves removing a lobe of the lung (part of the lung) and the lymph nodes that drain that section of the lung.
+This surgery often involves removing a lobe of the lung (part of the lung) and the lymph nodes that drain that section of the lung.
 Rarely, the entire lung must be removed.